 |13.||Panasonic GM1||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |17.||Sony A7S II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the Z7 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Z7 and the LX100 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon and Panasonic.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 and the Panasonic LX100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon Z7: